SoftUni-Internal/interactive-content/EN/04-Object-Composition/04-Summary.md

 - Concatenation: adding new properties.
 - Delegation: imitates class inheritance.

-## In the next lesson we will learn:
+# In the next lesson you will learn:

 - Inheritance